-Your microwave oven automatically defrosts a variety of common meats at preset Cook cycle is programmed for meat, poultry, and fish.
+Your microwave oven automatically defrosts a variety of common meats at preset Cook Powers for preset times.
+The 2-stage defrost cycle is programmed for meat, poultry, and fish.
 All you do is touch the Command Pad assigned to the desired category and enter the weight of the items being defrosted.
 Your microwave oven does the rest.
+NOTES: